 Turning to the indirect effect of PF on consumer persistence (Question 3b), when PF increases the diversity of both resources and consumers this favors the emergence of extreme phenotypes far away from the niche center.
 The extreme phenotypes are pre-adapted to the niche shift and therefore persist, unlike the central species.
-The positive effect of biodiversity on ecosystem functioning can be caused by complementarity and selection effects niche shift : this corresponds to a selection effect.
-Although PF also increases complementarity between species as discussed earlier, this do not create any synergy between phenotypes, at least with respect to the resilience to
+The positive effect of biodiversity on ecosystem functioning can be caused by complementarity and selection effects (e.g. Loreau and Hector, 2001).
+In the present case, a few well-adapted phenotypes determine the resilience to the niche shift: this corresponds to a selection effect.
+Although PF also increases complementarity between species as discussed earlier, this do not create any synergy between phenotypes, at least with respect to the resilience to the niche shift.